Toba-dean/Toba-dean/README.md

 ### Hi there, I am Toba 👋

-## A self-taught frontend developer with an interest in cutting-edge technologies and interactive design.
-I enjoy using responsive design ideas and seeing how my web pages shrink and still look great on mobile devices.
+<h3 align="center">A passionate frontend developer from Nigeria, I enjoy using responsive design ideas and seeing how my web pages shrink and still look great on mobile devices.
 It's strangely gratifying.
-In some ways, I think I'm like those web pages; I'm malleable, yet I still have my creative flair.
+In some ways, I think I'm like those web pages; I'm malleable, yet I still have my creative flair.</h3>

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators